AlexanderVVasilenko/web-monaco-report/README.md

 # F1 Racing Reports Web App

-A web application using Flask to generate reports on Formula 1 racing results.
+A web and api application using Flask to generate reports on Formula 1 racing results.

 ## Features